DevNambi/blog-drafts/9904 - Data Science and Engineering Links.md

 * Storytelling w/ data - Precision bullsh*tting

 ## Data Adoption and Data-Friendly Organizations

+"Not everything that can be counted counts, and not everything that counts can be counted.” - Einstein

 <li><a href="http://mcfunley.com/whom-the-gods-would-destroy-they-first-give-real-time-analytics" time_added="1357774737" tags="sql">Dan McKinley :: Whom the Gods Would Destroy, They First Give Real-time Anal</a></li>
 <li><a href="http://t.co/u7gM3ggF" time_added="1353294895" tags="data science">datachick: How to Organize a Data Science Team http://t.co/u7gM3ggF</a></li>